 Jets of red fire crackled through Jerome's attack, and his ball of power exploded.
-Llaith stood before him, his garments burned away and his charred flesh smoking.
-He barked a deep rumbling laugh that sent a chill up Jerome's spine.
+Llaith stood before him, a portion of his garments burned away and his charred flesh smoking.
+He barked a deep, rumbling laugh that sent a chill up Jerome's spine.